RuslanSergeev/changelog-md/readme.md

 ... tag anotation ...
 git push --follow-tags
 ```
-Any commit above the last tag, will fall in **Unreleased** section.
+Any commit above the last tag will be marked as tag provided
+in command line arguments and annotated accordingly.